phug-php/website/doc/en/language-reference.md

 ## Attributes

-Tag attributes look similar to HTML (with optional commas), but their values are just regular expressions.
+Tag attributes look similar to HTML (with optional commas), but their values are just expressions.

 ```phug
 a(href='google.com') Google